Hurence/logisland/logisland-docs/tutorials/indexing-bro-events.rst

 .. note::

     Logisland is now started.
-If you want to go straight forward and do not care for the moment about the configuration file details, you can now skip the following sections and directly go to the :ref:`ConfigureBro` section.
+If you want to go straight forward and do not care for the moment about the configuration file details, you can now skip the following sections and directly go to the :ref:`StartBroContainer` section.

 Setup Spark/Kafka streaming engine
 __________________________________